Merzasphor/MWSE/docs/source/lua/type/niLight.rst

 niLight
 ====================================================================================================

-An abstract base class that represents light sources in a scene graph.
-This class includes the ambient, diffuse, and specular colors of a light, as well as its intensity.
+Base class that represents light sources in a scene graph.
+This includes the ambient, diffuse, and specular colors of a light, as well as its intensity.

 Properties
 ----------------------------------------------------------------------------------------------------